shamith20052005/Pairs_Trading_and_Cointegration_Strategy/README.md

 - Developed and implemented Trading Strategy Using Z-Scores
 - Optimized Entry and Exit Points to maximize profits

-for more details refer to docx. file
+For more details, refer to the text cells of the main file.